 5 STEPS TO BECOMING A PATROLLER…

 Upon successful completion of the OEC and Toboggan evaluations, you become a member of the Liberty Mountain Ski Patrol!
 In subsequent years you will be expected to patrol one weeknight every other week and one Saturday/Sunday shift every third weekend.
+Alternatively you can patrol one weekday during the day each week.
 We do not offer weekend only shifts.
 Annual refresher training is required.

-If you are interested in pursuing the candidate selection, would like to schedule a ski-along, or have additional questions please contact us via email at email@example.com.
+If you are interested in pursuing the candidate selection, would like to schedule a ski-along/ride-along, or have additional questions please contact us via email at email@example.com.